Electronic Invoicing in Mexico (CFDI): New SAT Requirements for Technology Platforms and the Fuel Sector

 In addition, the SAT enhanced tax data validation and introduced new controls, such as determining whether line items are subject to taxation.
 In practice, any discrepancies in the information can block the stamping of the invoice, directly impacting business operations and compliance.

-The 2026 Miscellaneous Tax Resolution introduces, through Article 30-B of the Federal Tax Code, a new obligation requiring digital platforms to grant the SAT online and permanent access to the tax information of taxpayers operating through them.
-This requirement will come into force on May 1, 2026.
+The 2026 Miscellaneous Tax Resolution introduced, through Article 30-B of the Federal Tax Code, the obligation to allow the SAT permanent online access to the tax information of taxpayers who provide their services through technology platforms.

 Aligned with Articles 1-A Bis and 18-B of the VAT Law, this measure represents a structural shift in the tax control model, complementing the current reporting-based approach with direct access to company systems.